blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

-- **Embedded Texture Handling:** Controls how textures embedded within glTF scenes should be handled. **Discard All Textures** will not import any textures, which is useful if you wish to manually set up materials in Godot instead. **Extract Textures** extracts textures to external images, resulting in smaller file sizes and more control over import options. **Embed as Basis Universal** and **Embed as Uncompressed** keeps the textures embedded in the
+- **Embedded Texture Handling:** Controls how textures embedded within glTF scenes should be handled. **Discard All Textures** will not import any textures, which is useful if you wish to manually set up materials in Blazium instead. **Extract Textures** extracts textures to external images, resulting in smaller file sizes and more control over import options. **Embed as Basis Universal** and **Embed as Uncompressed** keeps the textures embedded in the